 I’m trying to convince my parents to let me get my first dog.
 I even went to a local shelter with my mom and found the perfect pup.
 We’re like a match made in heaven, but my parents just don’t have enough money to pay for it.
 What do you suggest I do to get my dog?
 What is a good way to make enough money for a dog?

 Craving A Shelter Hound, Parents Out Of Resources

 I feel for you, C.A.S.H.P.O.O.R.
 The heart wants what the pocket can’t afford…

 Sounds like your parents understand that bringing home a pet is a serious decision, and one they’ll need to be able to support financially.
 Even if you were to earn some extra money, ultimately the burden of taking care of the dog falls to them.
 If they don’t have the resources to do that right now, I have to advise against adopting a dog at this time.

 Let’s say your family was able to scare up the funds to pay for owning a dog for a few months, but then the cash ran out.
 Can you imagine having to take the dog back to the shelter to say goodbye?
 Sadly, poor planning is the reason so many dogs are in shelters right now.

-In the time being I suggest you share that “perfect” dog you found on social media to help find him or her a home and maybe you can even volunteer at the local animal shelter walking dogs to get your puppy fix each week.
-The world needs more animal lovers like you and there’s so much good work you can do in the mean time.
-So many lives you can help and save.
-You will also gain valuable education about the responsibilities of dog ownership and when the time is right you’ll be an advanced level dog expert.
+Meanwhile, I suggest you share that “perfect” dog you found on social media to help find them a home.
+Maybe you can even volunteer at the local animal shelter walking dogs to get your puppy fix each week.
+The world needs more animal lovers like you, and there’s so much good work you can do in the meantime–so many lives you can help and save.
+You will also gain valuable education about the responsibilities of dog ownership, and when the time is right, you’ll be an advanced level dog expert.